The Ultimate Tesla Buyer’s Guide 2020

 You can easily distinguish a Tesla Roadster 1.5 from the rest of the Roadsters by looking inside.
 Roadster 1.5 has a gated shifter, while 2.0 and 2.5 Roadsters have a push-button gear selector.

 Roadster 2.5 introduced a number of tech upgrades and a cosmetic update.
-The PEM was once again upgraded, this time to allow it to handle hot climates better.
-It received a backup camera and double DIN touchscreen media unit – a hint of Tesla’s screen-oriented future.
+The PEM was once again upgraded, this time to allow it to better handle hot climates.
+It received a back-up camera and double DIN touchscreen media unit – a hint of Tesla’s screen-oriented future.
 Drivers can also enjoy better side-bolstering on the seats.

 Visually, the car received new front fascia and rear diffuser design, making them easy to tell apart from earlier Roadsters.
 New wheels were also available, including forged silver or black sport wheels.

 Coming soon: A dive into Model Y and beyond.